DanilIvanchik/ResWizard-Java/README.md

 1. **Create a database**

    For the application to work correctly, you must create and connect to the database.
-For PostgreSQL, you can use the psql command and the -U (username) and -d (database name) flags to connect to PostgreSQL and run SQL queries from a file which you can find in the repository (ResWizardDB):
+For PostgreSQL, you can use the psql command and the -U (username) and -d (database name) flags to connect to PostgreSQL and run SQL queries from a file which you can find in the repository (DB):

    ```shell
    psql -U your_user_name -d database_name -a -f file_name.sql